Acromegaly is a condition that occurs when your body is producing too much human growth hormone (HGH).

 - Carpal tunnel syndrome

-- High cholesterol
+- High cholesterol levels

-- Increased risk of type 2 diabetes
+- An increased risk of heart disease and diabetes

 However, as long as you are using your HGH as prescribed, there is extraordinarily little risk of any of these side effects, virtually no risk of developing acromegaly.